MIvanchev/static-wine32/README.md

        strip -s lib/wine/i386-unix/*
        strip -s lib/wine/i386-windows/*

+   and if you're building with `WITH_GNUTLS=1` also

+       strip -s lib/wine/i386-unix/custom/*

    This greatly reduces the size of the build.

 6. Finally we create an installation package outside of the container